Chironomus bipunctus Johannsen 1932

 Male hypopygium of C. bipunctus from Johannsen 1932.

-Pupa: Brownish, about 6mm long.
+Pupa: Brownish, about 6 mm long.
 Cephalic tubules small, fine and pointed.

 Postero-lateral spur of segment VIII with a single spine.